danskernesdigitalebibliotek/dpl-react/README.md

 </details>

-As a minimum you will need the `runtime.js` and `bundle.js`. `polyfills.js` is needed to support older browsers - primarily Internet Explorer 11.
+As a minimum you will need the `runtime.js` and `bundle.js`.
 For styling of atoms and components you will need to import `components.css`.

 Each application also has its own JavaScript artifact and it might have a CSS